notbobutah/Spotlight-IoT/README.md

 2. Copied RESTful server from previous Spotlight project into be directory
 3. Created thingsboard directory to provide for init.sh to initialize database
-4. Using docker image https://hub.docker.com/r/ryankurte/docker-rpi-emu/ - image starts correctly but has no running function and exits immediately, this is expected until later in the process.
+4. Create pi directory to build docker image https://hub.docker.com/r/lukechilds/dockerpi - init script starts an endless loop that attempts to call the registration url or telemetry url in thingsboard API every ten minutes.
+5. create database directory to build docker image for postgres db allowing for extension of the image.

-#### Proof of life:
+#### Proof of life in docker compose:
 ```
 c3a6b86109ae    Up 2 minutes    spotlight-fe
 18175db41b04    Up 2 minutes    thingsboard